 |Drug Name||Type of Medication||Potential Side Effects|

-|These medicines are tricyclic antidepressants (TCAs) which work by increasing the available amount of serotonin and/or norepinephrine in the brain.||Dry mouth, blurred vision, increased fatigue and sleepiness, weight gain, muscle twitching (tremors), constipation, bladder problems such as urine retention, dizziness, daytime drowsiness, increased heart rate, sexual problems.|
+|These medicines are examples of tricyclic antidepressants (TCAs) which work by increasing the available amount of serotonin and/or norepinephrine in the brain. )||Dry mouth, blurred vision, increased fatigue and sleepiness, weight gain, muscle twitching (tremors), constipation, bladder problems such as urine retention, dizziness, daytime drowsiness, increased heart rate, sexual problems.|

 |Monoamine oxidase inhibitors (MAOIs) increase the amount of norepinephrine and serotonin in the brain||

-Must avoid certain foods and medications to avoid dangerous interactions*
+Must avoid certain foods and medications to avoid dangerous interactions.*

-|Selective serotonin reuptake inhibitors, or SSRIs, work by increasing the amount of serotonin, a neurotransmitter found in the brain.||Sexual problems including low sex drive or inability to have an orgasm are common but reversible, dizziness, headaches, nausea right after a dose, insomnia, feeling jittery.|
+|Selective serotonin reuptake inhibitors, or SSRIs, work by increasing the functioning of serotonin, a neurotransmitter found in the brain.||Sexual problems including low sex drive or inability to have an orgasm are common but reversible, dizziness, headaches, nausea right after a dose, insomnia, feeling jittery.|

-|Bupropion may increase the amounts of the neurotransmitters norepinephrine and dopamine in the brain.||
+|bupropion ( Aplenzin, Budeprion, Buproban Forfivo, Wellbutrin)||These are branded forms of bupropion, which may alter the functioning of the neurotransmitters norepinephrine and dopamine in the brain.||

-|These drugs increase the levels of the neurotransmitters serotonin and norepinephrine in the brain.|
+|These drugs may alter the functioning of the neurotransmitters serotonin and norepinephrine in the brain.|

 |maprotiline (Ludiomil)||This medicine alters the function of norepinephine and histamine.||Ludiomil may cause headache, dizziness, dry mouth, fatigue, daytime sleepiness, and sweating.|